 In this tutorial, we will show you how to install and configure Tor Browser on your Ubuntu 16.04.
 For those of you who didn’t know, Tor is free software and an open network that helps you defend against traffic analysis, a form of network surveillance that threatens personal freedom and privacy, confidential business activities and relationships, and state security.
 Tor protects you by bouncing your communications around a distributed network of relays run by volunteers all around the world. it prevents somebody watching your Internet connection from learning what sites you visit, and it prevents the sites you visit from learning your physical location.

-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install Tor Browser on Ubuntu 16.04

 Step 1.
-First make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.
+First, make sure that all your system packages are up-to-date by running the following

 Step 2.
-Intsalling Tor Browser.
+Installing Tor Browser.

 Run the following commands in Terminal to install Tor Browser on Linux Ubuntu systems, via Webupd8 PPA:

 Once installed, open Tor from Ubuntu Dash or Terminal.
 Execute the

 This will launch the Tor browser network setting.
 From here you can either configure or connect to the Tor network.
 Click on the connect button to enable the Tor connection.
 The Tor browser will then connect to the most secure connection.
 Once it’s done you can see the “Welcome to Tor Browser” message.